yt-project/libyt/doc/SetFieldsInformation.md

 ```cpp
 int yt_get_fieldsPtr( yt_field **field_list )
 ```
 - Usage: Get the `yt_field` array pointer where `libyt` access fields information from.
-You should fill them in.
+Each MPI rank should call this function and fill them in.
 If you don't have any fields, then skip this.
 - Return: `YT_SUCCESS` or `YT_FAIL`

+> :warning: Every MPI rank must call this API and fill in the field information in the same order.
+We do not broadcast and sync information here.

 ## yt_field
 - `field_name` (Default=`NULL`)